jfcloutier/karma_system/design_notes/acting.md

 * `not_possible` - at least one directive is not meaningful to any CA in the umwelt
 * `feasible` - the umwelt has a (transitively) feasible plan for all directives
 * `not_feasible` - there is a directive for which no plan could be found by the umwelt
+* `executing` - in the process of executing the directives of the plan
 * `executed` - all directives in the plan were (recursively) executed
 * `successful` - the goal of the plan was achieved